CloudCannon/hugo-starter/content/_index.md

 ---
 Some text

-A new paragraph A linebreak Another linebreak
+A new paragraph
+A linebreak
+Another linebreak

-Another new paragraph A linebreak added in the content editor with hardwraps on<br>A linebreak in the content editor with hardwraps off
+Another new paragraph A linebreak added in the content editor with hardwraps on